 The experimental WebAssembly plugin enables you to build your applications in WebAssembly format, to deploy them, and to run them in a web browser.

 Qt applications for Android are compiled as

 shared objectsthat are loaded by a Java launcher that is part of Qt.
 This is totally transparent to users.
-As Qt is composed of libraries referencing each other, Qt 4 applications are only supported on Android version 1.6, or later, and Qt 5 applications on version 2.3.3, or later.
+As Qt is composed of libraries referencing each other, Qt 5 applications are only supported on Android version 4.1 (API level 16), or later, and Qt 6 applications on Android version 6.0 (API level 23), or later.
 You must install a Qt version targeting Android and the Android SDK and NDK to develop for Android devices.

 - Connecting Bare Metal Devices

 You can connect bare metal devices to the development PC and use Qt Creator to debug applications on them with GDB or a hardware debugger.

 You can connect Boot2Qt devices to the development PC to run, debug, and analyze applications built for them from Qt Creator.

 - Adding Docker Devices

 You can add Docker images as devices to run, debug, and analyze applications built for Docker containers from Qt Creator.